← Back to Grammar

 Negation: no, nunca, nada (+ nadie, tampoco)

-• Master basic "no" - Learn to negate any using "no"
+• Master basic negation using "no" before any

-• Understand word order - Know where to place "no" in Spanish sentences
+• Understand word order - where to place "no" in Spanish sentences

-• Learn core negative words - nunca (never) and nada (nothing), plus optional nadie (nobody)
+• Learn core negative words: nunca (never), nada (nothing), nadie (nobody)

-• Practice double negatives - Understand Spanish allows multiple negative words in one sentence
+• Practice double negatives - Spanish allows multiple negative words

-• Apply in everyday situations - Use negation for daily communication and conversations
+• Apply negation in everyday situations and conversations

 Creating negative sentences in Spanish is straightforward!
 Unlike English, Spanish allows and even prefers double negatives.
 The most common way to make a sentence negative is simply adding "no" before the verb.